 |1985||Cardinals||Ozzie Smith||Shortstop||20||1st (19)||95th|

 |Terry Pendleton||Third Base||24||1st (19)||95th|

 |Vince Coleman||Left Field||11||1st (15)||93rd|

 |Bob Allison||Left Field||13||1st (11)||91st|

-This probably has some analytic value — something about how the Orioles would do well to get batters to hit to the right side, by pitching lefties away and righties in...or something like that.
+This probably has some analytical value — something about how the Orioles would do well to get batters to hit to the right side, by pitching lefties away and righties in...or something like that.
 On the other hand, this could all change by tomorrow.
 After all, projections are fluid — they constantly shift with the many twists and turns of a 162-game season.
 But you never know.
 Perhaps, just this once, the unsubstantiated superlative spouted off by an announcer actually has a real, concrete basis in reality.
 Perhaps the Orioles can make history.
-And in the end, isn't that feasibility why we watch?
+And in the end, isn't that possibility why we watch?

 . . .

 All data courtesy of FanGraphs, as of Tuesday, May 6th, 2014.

 Ryan Romano is a featured contributor for Beyond the Box Score.
 He's also written on the FanGraphs Community blog and on Camden Chat that one time.
 Follow him on Twitter at @triple_r_ if you enjoy angry tweets about Maryland sports and live tweeting about Veep, Sundays at 10:30/9:30c on HBO.
 Boldly running for president.
 Proudly standing for everything.